 b.
-Revisions to CFR 29.30
+Revisions to CFR 29.30 (AA/EEO)

-Owen summarized that the CFR 29.30 has been revised and released.
-He reviewed key points in her handout, and emphasized that more technical assistance is forthcoming from the Department of Labor.
+Karen summarized that the CFR 29.30 has been revised and released.
+She reviewed key points in her handout, and emphasized that more technical assistance is forthcoming from the Department of Labor.

-Owen highlighted the following:
+Karen highlighted the following:

-- · The regulations had not been updated in 40 years. - The changes include extended protections against discrimination; improve and clarify affirmative steps to ensure equal opportunity in apprenticeship; better defined the process for analyzing workforce and setting goals; include new affirmative steps for employing people with disabilities in apprenticeship; and clarify outreach, recruitment, and retention activities.
+- · The regulations had not been updated in 40 years. - The changes include extended protections against discrimination; improve and clarify affirmative steps to ensure equal opportunity in apprenticeship; better defined the process for analyzing workforce and setting goals; include new affirmative steps for employing people with disabilities in apprenticeship; and clarify outreach, recruitment, and retention activities. - The impacts on Wisconsin will be that sponsors will need to update their non-discrimination pledges and the Bureau will update the apprentice application with EEOC supplemental information. - All sponsors will have to assign responsibility to an individual to oversee EEO activities; distribute EEO policy and conduct orientation and informational sessions; and conduct outreach and recruitment activities. - Anti-harassment obligations for all sponsors include providing anti-harassment training to all employees directly involved with training, supervising, or mentoring apprentices; making all facilities and apprenticeship activities available to all; and establish and implementing procedures for handling and resolving complaints. - Sponsors with five or more apprentices must have an affirmative action plan, must have utilization goals; and must engage in targeted outreach, recruitment, and retention activities. - · Sponsors are allowed to use any method of entry as long as it is not discriminatory. - Sponsors must offer persons with disabilities three opportunities to self-identify: upon applying; after the applicant has been accepted but before the apprenticeship begins; and one time thereafter.

-- The impacts on Wisconsin will be that sponsors will need to update their non-discrimination pledges and the Bureau will update the apprentice application with EEOC supplemental information. - All sponsors will have to assign responsibility to an individual to oversee EEO activities; distribute EEO policy and conduct orientation and informational sessions; and conduct outreach and recruitment activities. - Anti-harassment obligations for all sponsors include providing anti-harassment training to all employees directly involved with training, supervising, or mentoring apprentices; making all facilities and apprenticeship activities available to all; and establish and implementing procedures for handling and resolving complaints. - Sponsors with five or more apprentices must have an affirmative action plan, must have utilization goals; and must engage in targeted outreach, recruitment, and retention activities. - Sponsors are allowed to use any method of entry as long as it is not discriminatory. - Sponsors must offer persons with disabilities three opportunities to self-identify: upon applying; after the applicant has been accepted but before the apprenticeship begins; and one time thereafter. - The revisions provide the Bureau with more options for remediating sponsors that are out of compliance. - Last, the timeline for implementation is as follows: during the summer of 2017, the Bureau will draft the new rule and hold a public hearing; during the fall of 2017, the formal rule making process will begin; and during the winter of the next year, 2018, the Bureau will submit its plan to the U.S. Department of Labor.
+- The revisions provide the Bureau with more options for remediating sponsors that are out of compliance. - Last, the timeline for implementation is as follows: during the summer of 2017, the Bureau will draft the new rule and hold a public hearing; during the fall of 2017, the formal rule making process will begin; and during the winter of the next year, 2018, the Bureau will submit its plan to the U.S. Department of Labor.

-Owen stated that the Bureau is going to take its time implementing the rule to ensure no adverse consequences occur.
-The Bureau's goal is to give sponsors all the tools they need to be compliant and make positive changes for the future.
-He concluded by reminding attendees that more information will be released by the Department of Labor next year.
+Karen stated that the Bureau's goal is to give sponsors all the tools they need to be compliant and make positive changes for the future.
+She reminded attendees that more information will be released by the Department of Labor.

-c.
+e.
 Federal grants to expand registered apprenticeship

-Owen summarized the scope and central activities of the three competitive federal grants the Bureau received through the U.S. Department of Labor.
+Karen summarized the scope and central activities of the three competitive federal grants the Bureau received through the U.S. Department of Labor.